Grow with the Flow: 4D Reconstruction of Growing Plants with Gaussian Flow Fields: Abstract

 \section{Abstract}

-Modeling the time-varying 3D appearance of plants during their growth poses unique challenges: unlike many dynamic scenes, plants generate new geometry over time as they expand, branch, and differentiate.
-Recent motion modeling techniques are ill-suited to this problem setting.
-For example, deformation fields cannot introduce new geometry, and 4D Gaussian splatting constrains motion to a linear trajectory in space and time and cannot track the same set of Gaussians over time.
-Here, we introduce a 3D Gaussian flow field representation that models plant growth as a time-varying derivative over Gaussian parameters---position, scale, orientation, color, and opacity---enabling nonlinear and continuous-time growth dynamics.
-To initialize a sufficient set of Gaussian primitives, we reconstruct the mature plant and learn a process of reverse growth, effectively simulating the plant’s developmental history in reverse.
-Our approach achieves superior image quality and geometric accuracy compared to prior methods on multi-view timelapse datasets of plant growth, providing a new approach for appearance modeling of growing 3D structures.
+Modeling the time-varying 3D appearance of plants during growth poses unique challenges: unlike most dynamic scenes, plants continuously generate new geometry as they expand, branch, and differentiate.
+Existing dynamic scene representations are ill-suited to this setting: deformation fields provide insufficient constraints to yield physically plausible scene dynamics, and 4D Gaussian splatting represents the same physical structures with different Gaussian primitives at different times, breaking temporal consistency.
+We introduce \methodname, a dynamic representation that couples 3D Gaussian primitives with a neural ordinary differential equation to model plant growth as a continuous flow field over geometric parameters (position, scale, and orientation).
+Our representation enables consistent appearance rendering and models nonlinear, continuous-time growth dynamics with full temporal correspondences for every primitive.
+To initialize a sufficient set of Gaussian primitives, we first reconstruct the mature plant and then learn a reverse-growth process, effectively simulating the plant's developmental history in reverse. \methodname achieves superior image quality and geometric coherence compared to prior methods on a new, multi-view timelapse dataset of plant growth, and provides the first temporally coherent representation for appearance modeling of growing 3D structures.